ugoproto/ugo_py_doc/docs/Importing Data into Python.md

 - BDFL: Benevolent Dictator For Life, a.k.a.
 Guido van Rossum, Python’s creator.

-### Numpy
+## Numpy

-- NumPy arrays are a standard for storing numerical data.
+- Numpy arrays are a standard for storing numerical data.
 - Arrays are essential to other packages such as the `scikit-learn`, for machine learning.
 - Import `numpy` and `matplotlib` (or invoke them with the `%pylab` magic command).